 Causes of depression

-More often depression develops in response to problems in a person's life.
-If someone has real issues they're struggling with, like they have no friends, it's only reasonable that they might become sad and hopeless in the face of them.
-Also, if someone is going through a naturally stressful transition (e.g., moving, starting college, ending a relationship) they may become down temporarily and then start to feel better as they adjust to their new circumstances.
+More often depression develops in response to legitimate problems in a person's life.
+If someone has real issues they're struggling with it's only reasonable they might become sad and hopeless in the face of them.
+Also, if someone's going through a naturally stressful transition (e.g., moving cities, starting college, ending a relationship) they may become down temporarily and then start to feel better as they adjust to their new circumstances.

 The relationship of depression with social problems

 When someone is depressed, and they're also struggling socially, there are a few basic background stories they can have: